cloud-native-toolkit/site-developer-guide/docs/adopting/customize/config-dashboard/dashboard.md

 # Configure Dashboard

+!!!Todo
+    Fix the formatting

 Customize the Developer Dashboard and the OpenShift console

 !!!Note
   An **environment administrator** performs the steps on this page.
-See [Plan Installation > Roles](/admin/plan-installation#roles) for the overview of the roles involved.
+See [Plan Installation > Roles](./admin/plan-installation#roles) for the overview of the roles involved.

 ## Customizing the Dashboard